You’re on a BMX trip to Costa Rica and Kenneth Tencio is your tour guide

 Yes, it was my choices in terms of the locations.
 First, Puerto Viejo and Manzanillo have beautiful scenery.
 They also represent the Afro-Caribbean culture that is so rich and unique in the country.
 The first time I went to that part of Costa Rica I was so enchanted with the whole place.
 I visualised myself performing some tricks on location in those destinations.

-The Zurquí tunnel was important as this is when you leave the Caribbean side of Costa Rica and and go inland in search of the cities.
-It is also a famous road pass in Costa Rica [It is the country's only road tunnel and was excavated from the Hondura mountain] so I felt that most Costa Ricans could easily identify with it.
+The Zurquí tunnel was important as this is when you leave the Caribbean side of Costa Rica and go inland in search of the cities.
+It is also a famous road pass in Costa Rica [it's the country's only road tunnel and was excavated from the Hondura mountain] so I felt that most Costa Ricans could easily identify with it.

 For some of the tricks for De Costa de Costa we see you used some natural obstacles found in the environment you were in.
 Was this planned beforehand or did it happen as you went along?